hpc-unibe-ch/hpc-unibe-ch.github.io/docs/hpc-workspaces/management.md

 ### Ownership
 HPC Workspaces manage compute and storage resources.
 Especially the freely available resources are meant to be shared between participating research groups.
 Therefore, the Workspaces belong to a beforehand registered research group.

-A HPC Workspace can be only requested by a **research group leader**, who responsible and accountable, since costly extensions can be added to the Workspace.
+An HPC Workspace can be only requested by a **research group leader**, who responsible and accountable, since costly extensions can be added to the Workspace.
 Additionally, a **deputy** can be nominated, who also can manage the Workspace (see [Workspace Modification](#modification)).
 Owners and deputies are called **Workspace managers**.

 !!! type note "Deputies"